tarcieri/reja/README.markdown

 How?
 ----

 Type 'rake' and be amazed.
 Hopefully.
+Rake will download and install both Erjang and Reia underneath the current directory.

 What do I need?
 ---------------

-Oof, you'll need a lot of stuff!
+You'll need a lot of stuff!
 Here's a quick list:

 * Ruby
 * Rake